alphagov/govuk-developer-docs/source/manual/on-call.html.md

   know how to fix every issue on your own
 - Logs are not as important as being available - if you need to lose some logs in order to bring the site back up, that's probably a good trade-off to make
+- Get paid.
+Make sure you submit your [payment claim form][] after your shift.

 ## On call checklist